Minor version published in September 2024.

 Java API

-Following the signature of all Open Inventor libraries, running an application using Open Inventor Java requires the jdk version 11.0.17 or more.
+Following the signature of all Open Inventor libraries, running an application using Open Inventor Java requires jdk version 11.0.17 or higher.

 The extension ImageViz is removed as of Open Inventor 2024.2.
 The API, libraries and documentation of ImageViz are no longer provided.
 Therefore, the documentation Files to distribute has been updated.